FoalTS/foal/docs/docs/architecture/services-and-dependency-injection.md

 }
 ```

+> Dependencies are injected after the instantiation of the controller/service.
+So they will appear as `undefined` if you try to read them inside a constructor.
+If you want to access the dependencies when initializing a controller/service, refer to the [`boot` method](./initialization).

-> Note: Circular dependencies are not supported.
+> Circular dependencies are not supported.
 In most cases, when two services are dependent on each other, the creation of a third service containing the functionalities required by both services solves the dependency problem.

 ## Testing services